blog posts

 History of the largest ransomware attacks in the world

-In this article, the biggest ransomware attacks in the world of technology are collected and examined.
+In this article, the world’s largest ransomware attacks are compiled and examined.

 The history of technology is full of unintended consequences.
-Bitcoin, for example, was not originally designed as a means of paying ransom to criminals; But it quickly became a major tool for online criminals.
+Bitcoin, for example, was not initially designed as a means of paying ransoms to criminals, but it quickly became a significant tool for online criminals.

-Ransomware is a group of “malware” that blocks access to a computer or network until a specified payment is made.
-Attacks continue despite government efforts to modify cryptocurrencies and reduce their role in paying ransomware.
+Ransomware is a type of malware that blocks access to a computer or network until a specified payment is made.
+Attacks continue despite government efforts to regulate cryptocurrencies and reduce their role in facilitating ransomware payments.

-According to data published by Chain analysis, cryptocurrency payments in the field of ransomware in 2020 amounted to $ 350 million, which in fact represents an annual increase of more than 300% compared to 2019.
-This estimate may be much higher, as US companies are legally required to report cyber-attacks only if their customers’ personal information is compromised.
+According to data published by Chainalysis, cryptocurrency payments in the ransomware field in 2020 totaled $350 million, representing an annual increase of more than 300% compared to 2019.
+This estimate may be significantly higher, as US companies are only legally required to report cyberattacks if the personal information of their customers is compromised.

-The following are some of the major events in the field of ransomware attacks, in chronological order from 2021 to 1989.
+The following are some of the significant events in the field of ransomware attacks, listed in chronological order from 1989 to 2021.
 You can see the evolution of ransomware attacks by reading this information.

 • Kaseya- 2021